 - Small rocks

-- Choose containers that will make a good size for a stepping stone.
+Choose containers that will make a good size for a stepping stone.
 For round stones, use plastic plant trays.
 For square or rectangular stones, use plastic food storage containers.
-The ones I choose had a relatively straight sides so they would result in straight-sided stepping stones.
+The ones I choose had relatively straight sides, resulting in straight-sided stepping stones.

-- Choose leaves with interesting shapes, strong veins, and defined edges.
-Shown here are (clockwise from top) are Lady’s Mantle, Hosta, and Japanese maple leaves.
-The maple leaves pointed edges made their shape less successful than the other two (see final photos), and this will influence my choice of leaves in the future.
+Choose leaves with interesting shapes, strong veins, and defined edges.
+Shown here (clockwise from top) are Lady’s Mantle, Hosta, and Japanese maple leaves.
+The maple leaves’ pointed edges made their shape less successful than the other two (see final photos), which will influence my choice of leaves in the future.

-- Use the foam brush to spread vegetable oil around the inside of the form and on the vein side of the leaf.
+Use the foam brush to spread the vegetable oil around the inside of the container and on the vein side of the leaf.

-- Weigh the leaves down with rocks or stones and allow to set for 24 hours.
-Cure as per the instructions on the concrete package and then unmould and place around the garden.
+Weigh the leaves down with rocks or stones and allow to set for 24 hours.
+Cure as per the instructions on the concrete package and then unmold your stepping stones and place around the garden.

-I was also lucky enough to work with a creative friend that day, which is a good thing because concrete can get heavy!
+I was also lucky enough to have worked with a creative friend that day, which is a good thing because concrete can get heavy!
 My friend made some stepping stones with leaves and foam letters we bought at the craft store.
 Isn’t it fun to work with others?
-You get so many great ideas! her letter/leaf stepping stones turned out perfectly!
+You get so many great ideas!
+Her letter/leaf stepping stones turned out perfectly!